undeflabs/UASECO-Maniaplanet/docs/UASECO/Classes/Window/Methods.md

 	Mode for the window content, supported values are `columns` or `pages`.

+*	`page`

+	If larger then `0`, then that given page (if exists) will be showed instead of the first one.
+	If the given number is larger then there are existing pages, the number will be reduced to the maximum page number.

 *	`data`

 	In mode `columns`: An array which each entry reflects a rows in a inner column.<br>